 I love social media.
+But recently I’ve learned how it can be used to cover up horrible things.
 In my life, I’ve lived all over the country.
-Social media helps me keep in touch with many friends from many places.
-I love to read what they are up to and see their kids growing up.
+And social media helps me keep in touch with many friends from many places.
+There are many positive things online.
+I love to read what my friends are up to and see their kids growing up.
 We share laughter and memories online.
-I find that some of my friends are more comfortable posting on social media than they are picking up the phone.
+Sometimes social media can even help someone not comfortable asking for help directly.
 For instance, one friend was having surgery and hadn’t told anyone.

 Yet one picture online sent several of us over to her house.
 One friend brought pizza, and my son invited her son over to play so she could rest.
 It amazes me what positive things social media can do.
 I’ve been made aware of social issues, protests, political issues that are affecting our world on social media.
 I’ve learned a lot.
 But there is a different side of social media.
 And not all things on social media are what they appear.